 Indian Space Research Organization is scheduled to launch a PSLV rocket as part of the TDS-01 mission.
-The launch window for the Technology mission is on 03/31/2023 00:00 UTC from Sriharikota, Republic of India.
+The launch is scheduled on 03/31/2024 00:00 UTC for the Technology mission launching from Satish Dhawan Space Centre, India.
+The status of the launch is Date/Time TBD.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the PSLV and experience the excitement for yourself.

 Technology demonstration satellite carrying payloads for the Institute of Plasma Research, Gandhinagar and the CSIR-CEERI, Pilani.